 Alter the disc usage warning limits for the user with ID uid.
 Arg is a major-minor device indicating a particular file system.
-Addr is a pointer to a struct dqwarn structure (defined in $\langle sys/quota.h \rangle$ ).
+Addr is a pointer to a struct dqwarn structure (defined in $\langle sys|quota.h \rangle$).
 This call is restricted to the super-user.

-Q\DOWARN
+Q DOWARN

 Warn the user with user ID uid about excessive disc usage.
 This call causes the system to check its current disc usage information and print a message on the terminal of the caller for each file system on which the user is over quota.
-If the user is under quota, his warning count is reset to MAX\\\WARN (defined in $\langle sys/quota.h \rangle$ ).
-If the arg parameter is specified as NODEV, all file systems that have disc quotas will be checked.
+If the arg parameter is specified as NODEV, all file systems which have disc quotas will be checked.
 Otherwise, arg indicates a specific major-minor device to be checked.
 This call is restricted to the super-user.

-A successful call returns 0, otherwise the value -1 is returned and the global variable errno indicates the reason for the failure.
+A successful call returns 0 and, possibly, more information specific to the cmd performed.
+When an error occurs, the value -1 is returned and errno is set to indicate the reason.